minh2134/memecoin-extraordinaire/README.md

 yarn install && yarn start
 ```

-now you can go to `localhost:3000` on your browser to start using the static website
+now you can go to `localhost:3000` on your browser to start using the website